magnyx/web-development-notebook/README.md

 ## Terminal Line Basics

   whoami --> prints the name of the user pwd --> prints the directory you're at cd --> change directory either to a specific one or to the directory previous to the one which is in use ls --> listing (lists everything on the directory you're at) ls -F ---> lists everything separating directories and executable files / --> directory
   @ --> link
   * --> executable file

+Variations of Control+:
+  Control-X
+  Control+X
+  Ctrl-X
+  Ctrl+X
+  ^X
+  C-x

+### Nano text editor
+Nano for Linux, or Emacs, Vim, Gedit and VScode.
+For Windows, Notepad++ or notepad.

+$ cd (intended directory)
+$ nano draft.txt

+Will create a txt draft file you can write on.